Ohio State settling some suits over doc abuse; cost unclear

 The U.S. Department of Education Office for Civil Rights has said it is examining whether the school responded “promptly and equitably” to students’ complaints.

-And the State Medical Board of Ohio is reviewing whether there are any licensed Ohio doctors who knew or suspected Strauss‘ misconduct and should have reported it but didn’t.
+And Ohio’s medical board is reviewing whether there are any licensed Ohio doctors who knew or suspected Strauss‘ misconduct and should have reported it but didn’t.
 If so, they could face disciplinary action, though Ohio’s window for criminally prosecuting that has passed.

 The medical board also is reviewing about 2,000 closed cases of alleged sexual misconduct or impropriety by doctors over the past 25 years to determine whether any others involved evidence of criminal behavior that was ignored.